How Much Do Dental Implants Cost?

 - Insurance coverage

-During or after an appointment, your dentist can most likely offer you a quote or estimate of what your cost of full dental implants might be.
-The most important thing to remember about implants versus other options is that while implants come with a hefty price tag, they are less likely to need replacing and much easier to maintain.
+During or after an initial consultation, your dentist should be able to offer you a quote or estimate of what the dental implant costs will be.
+It’s important to remember that while the upfront cost of dental implants is higher than other options, they are less likely to need replacing and much easier to maintain.

-Implants are like an investment, but they are a worthwhile one.
-Many insurance plans can significantly decrease the payments of the treatment, so be sure to do some research and check with your dentist to find out if your insurance will cover the cost.
-Some may require extra documentation, and some may not cover it because they view implants as unnecessary.
-Be sure to do your research to get an accurate estimate and save money where you can.
+The first way to lower dental implant costs is by contacting your insurance company.
+Many insurance plans can significantly decrease the payments of the treatment.
+Be sure to do some research and check with your dentist to find out if your insurance will cover the cost.
+Some may require extra documentation, and some may not provide coverage if it is deemed to be a “cosmetic” procedure.

-In addition to insurance, you can talk directly with your dentist.
+You can also talk directly with your dentist about payment options or discounts.
 Some may allow you to work out a payment plan or other financing options, so you don’t have to pay full price upfront.
 This is something they will discuss with you when giving you a price estimate.

-You could also try a dental discount plan.
-These usually require a monthly fee of some kind, but can help reduce the cost of procedures including implants.
+You can also look into a dental discount plan.
+These are purchased in addition to or in place of dental insurance and can help reduce the cost of procedures including implants.
 If you have a health savings account, using that to pay could drop your price by a wide margin, depending on your tax bracket.

 - A pre-procedure exam